CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 * **child subtree availability** - Information about what child subtrees are available.
 * **content availability** - Information about which tiles have an associated content file within a single subtree.
 * **explicit tiling** - Describing a tileset by providing information about every tile.
-* **implicit tiling** - Describing a tileset by providing information about the root tile and a pattern for subdividing the tile.
+* **implicit tiling** - Describing a tileset by describing the hierarchical structure in binary rather than in JSON.
 * **octree** - A 3D tiling scheme that divides each cuboid into 8 smaller cuboids.
 * **quadtree** - A 2D tiling scheme that divides each rectangle into 4 smaller rectangles.
 * **root tile** - The topmost tile in a tileset tree.